-Overall environmental compliance for the San Francisco-Oakland Bay Bridge (SFOBB) East Span Seismic Safety Project (SFOBB Project) has been a success during the third quarter of 2014.
+Overall environmental compliance for the San Francisco-Oakland Bay Bridge (SFOBB) East Span Seismic Safety Project (SFOBB Project) has been a success during the fourth quarter of 2014.
 The tasks for the current quarter are focused on mitigation, monitoring, and environmental permitting.
 Key successes in this quarter are as follows:

 Marine-based bird monitoring was conducted weekly from a consultant boat.
 The goal of this monitoring is to document potential impacts to birds from construction activities.
 Monitors did not observe any indication that birds were disturbed due to the east span construction activities.
-Throughout the third quarter of 2014 installation of nesting bird impact avoidance management measures for the 2014 nesting season continued for the Yerba Buena Island Transition Structure 2 (YBITS 2) construction contract.
+Throughout the 4th quarter of 2014 installation of nesting bird impact avoidance management measures for the 2015 nesting season continued for the Yerba Buena Island (YBI) Transition Structure 2 (YBITS 2) construction contract.

-The YBITS 2 contractor installed bird deterrents throughout the work site, which includes the Temporary Bypass Structure (TBS), cantilever, and the eastern end of structure.
+The YBITS 2 contractor installed bird deterrents throughout the work site, which includes the Temporary Bypass Structure (TBS), Cantilever, and the eastern end of YBI.
 Scaffolding and netting were installed over the entire Pier E3 tower leg to prevent peregrine falcon, western gull, and house finch nesting.
 Bird spikes and other deterrents were installed below the lower deck of the TBS and Cantilever.
 Nesting bird monitoring is being conducted seven days per week.
-Meetings continue to be held one day per week between Caltrans and the YBITS 2 contractor to discuss bird issues and the ongoing strategy for installation of nesting bird impact avoidance management measures for the 2014 nesting season.
-One active gull nest in the YBITS2 work area was removed under the auspices of the USFWS Special Purpose - Miscellaneous Permit.
+Meetings continue to be held one day per week between Caltrans and YBITS 2 contractor to discuss bird issues and the ongoing strategy for installation of nesting bird impact avoidance management measures for the 2015 nesting season.
 Nesting bird surveys continue to be performed once per month for vegetation removal activities at storm water basins that are located around the Bay Bridge toll plaza.

 SFOBB environmental compliance and storm water pollution prevention plan (SWPPP) inspections were conducted weekly at all active project sites.
 The project team continues to work closely with construction to ensure compliance with environmental permits and regulations and to improve best management practices.
 During dismantling activities of the original east span, the contractor uses debris containment structures to capture and collect debris.
-Structures are installed on the traveler system under the lower deck of the original east span are used to collect demolition debris.

-The environmental team now prepares a monthly update report for dissemination to District management as well as other interested parties.
+Structures are installed on the traveler system under the lower deck of the original east span are used to collect demolition debris The environmental team now prepares a monthly update report for dissemination to district management as well as other interested parties.
 The report details that month's environmental events and future action items.